 Declaration of Conformity (DoC) is a procedure where the responsible party ensures testing is completed and takes the necessary steps to insure that the equipment complies with the appropriate technical standards.
 Submittal of a sample unit or representative data to the Commissions demonstrating compliance is not required unless specifically requested.
 The equipment is labeled to show compliance with the Declaration of Conformity process.

-Certification is a procedure where the responsible party ensures testing is completed and takes the necessary steps to insure that the equipment complies with the appropriate technical standards.
+Certification is a procedure where the responsible party ensures testing is completed and takes the necessary steps to ensure that the equipment complies with the appropriate technical standards.
 Submittal of the test report and supporting documents is required.
 These documents are submitted to the FCC through Telecommunication Certification Body (TCB) process.
 The equipment is labeled to show compliance with the Certification process by listing the FCC ID number in addition to the DoC or Verification requirements.

 See the FCC website for more descriptive information on these classifications.